Our Services

 You don't have to suffer every time you step into a chill.
 These practical tips can help reduce or prevent chest tightness when breathing in cold air:

 If you find your chest tightness is more than an occasional nuisance, it's wise to explore potential underlying causes.
-If your symptoms are persistent or worsening, use Ubie's free AI-powered Bronchial Asthma symptom checker to quickly assess whether your cold-air sensitivity could be linked to asthma or another respiratory condition.
+To get personalized insights into what might be causing your symptoms, try Ubie's free AI-powered symptom checker for a quick, easy assessment of whether your cold-air sensitivity could be related to asthma or another respiratory condition.

 Signs you should see a healthcare professional: